Open-Machine/General-Explanation/README.md

 [ ⚠️ **Disclaimer**: Of course, I am doing some research and using knowledge developed by many people over many years of study.
 So I'm still not building it entirely on my own.
 In fact, I don't think that's even an option anymore since everybody has some knowledge about computers today. ]

-Anyway, with that out of the way, this is when the everything started: a small doubt in my head was fuel enough to face the challenge.
+Anyway, with that out of the way, this is when everything started: a small doubt in my head was fuel enough to face the challenge.

 ---